ossuminc/riddl/doc/src/hugo/content/introduction/what-is-riddl-based-on.md

 to help communicate the design and intent of a system.
 For example, Sequence Diagrams are used extensively to document the interactions between bounded contexts in a system.
-A State Machine Diagram may be used to document the lifecycle of an entity or actor in a system, and so on.
+A State Machine Diagram may be used to document the lifecycle of an entity or user in a system, and so on.
 However, RIDDL's diagram output is not limited to UML diagrams.
 Peter Chen's 1971 invention of the entity relationship diagram is very well adapted to the concept of entity in DDD.
 DDD also has its own diagrams: